itzg/docker-minecraft-server/README.md

 [Modrinth Modpacks](https://modrinth.com/modpacks) can automatically be installed along with the required mod loader (Forge or Fabric) by setting `TYPE` to "MODRINTH".
 Upgrading (and downgrading) takes care of cleaning up old files and upgrading (and downgrading) the mod loader.

-The desired modpack project is specified with the `MODRINTH_PROJECT` environment variable and must be one of:
+The desired modpack project is specified with the `MODRINTH_MODPACK` environment variable and must be one of:

 - The project "slug", which is located in the URL shown here: